 The same section however, requires that the student shall first register at the institution with the lower minimum tuition charge and that the second institution shall assess only the difference between the tuition charge at the first institution and those of the second institution, except that in no case shall the student pay the second institution less than the hourly rate for the courses involved.

 TUITION

-Resident (in-state) Nonresident (out-of-state) Student \$40 per semester credit hour Equation Condent (interpretional) \$40 per competer predit hour
+Resident (in-state) . \$4 per semester credit hour Nonresident (out-of-state) Student \$40 per semester credit hour Foreign Student (international) \$40 per semester credit hour

 Exceptions